UNCLASSIFIED (U)

 9 FAM 302.6-2(B)(1) (U) Summary

 a.
 (U) INA 212(a)(3)(B) describes visa ineligibilities related to terrorism.
 The ineligibilities hinge on terrorism-related definitions that were significantly expanded by post-9/11 legislation, most significantly, the USA PATRIOT Act (2001) and the REAL ID Act (2005).
 Due to these expansions, the scope of activities covered by the phrase “engage in terrorist activity” is broad.
-As defined in INA 212(a)(3)(B)(vi), the term “terrorist organization” encompasses both organizations that have been designated previously by the Department of State as terrorist organizations and organizations that have never been so designated by the Department of State or any other U.S. Government agency, but that have engaged in any of the activities listed in INA 212(a)(3)(B)(iv)(I)-(IV).
-Because terms in INA 212(a)(3)(B) are defined broadly, you must take care in eliciting as much pertinent information from visa applicants as possible, including the names of all groups potentially covered by these provisions with which the applicant may be linked, for example, by current membership or past financial contributions or other support.
-You must also inquire into the nature and activities of those organizations, bearing in mind the definition of “terrorist organization” in INA 212(a)(3)(B)(vi), described in 9 FAM 302.6-2(B)(3) paragraph i below and other FAM provisions referenced therein.
+As defined in INA 212(a)(3)(B)(vi), the term “terrorist organization” encompasses both organizations that have been designated previously by the Department as terrorist organizations and organizations that have never been so designated by the Department or any other U.S. Government agency, but that have engaged in any of the activities listed in INA 212(a)(3)(B)(iv)(I)-(IV).
+Because terms in INA 212(a)(3)(B) are defined broadly, elicit as much pertinent information from visa applicants as possible, including the names of all groups potentially covered by these provisions with which the applicant may be linked, for example, by current membership or past financial contributions or other support.
+Inquire into the nature and activities of those organizations, bearing in mind the definition of “terrorist organization” in INA 212(a)(3)(B)(vi), described in 9 FAM 302.6-2(B)(3) paragraph i below and other FAM provisions referenced therein.

 b.
 Unavailable